Types of Dental Emergency

 The Root Cause of Toothache

 Tooth pain in its most acute form can be caused by a variety of situations, such as tooth nerve inflammation (pulpitis), or inflammation to the surrounding tissue including the gum and bone, or a dental abscess.
 This may be caused by deterioration (dental caries), wear (attrition), trauma (such as accident, blow or very heavy bite), fracture, or a history of dental care that is deep or intrusive.
-As a result of the effect (not completely fitting through the gums), wisdom teeth also develop acute and painful infection.
+Wisdom teeth also develop acute and painful infection.

 Here are some typical dental emergencies, before you get to the dentist, with tips on what to do immediately: